What Is The Difference Between Copyrights And Patents?

 - It must have an inventive step.

-Applying for a patent can be an expensive and complicated process and so it’s important to check it is the right choice.
-See the Newbury Innovation White Paper for a detailed guide at what can be patented with the golden rules to ensure you’re doing the right thing.
+Applying for a patent can be an expensive and complicated process, so it’s important to check it is the right choice.
+See the Newbury Innovation White Paper for a detailed guide on what can be patented with the golden rules to ensure you’re doing the right thing.

-*it must be noted, for anyone seeking a patent MUST seek professional advice and assistance due to its complexity.
+*it must be noted that anyone seeking a patent MUST seek professional advice and assistance due to its complexity.
 We have produced a guide to aid with understanding, which must be followed up with a patent lawyer.

 Why apply for a patent?